By Mike Sparks

 Eric began talking about his late father, who passed away last year.
 He said his dad was good at many things, though not necessarily an expert in any one field.
 One of the guys there chimed in with the old saying, “A jack of all trades, but a master of none.”
 But as we all reflected, sometimes those are the very men who teach us the most—steady, capable, and present.

-Then Eric shared a story about his first car—a 1971 Chevrolet Nova he bought for $500.
+—a 1971 Chevrolet Nova he bought for $500.
 I asked him what color it was, and he said, “British racing green with gold stripes.”
 That definitely caught my attention.

 I often talk about coincidences—what some might call simple coincidences, and what I like to call “God-wink moments.”
-Because that was the exact color of my first car—a 1969 Chevrolet Camaro my dad had bartered a Honda CX 500 motorcycle for, which he had $500 invested.
+Because that was the exact color of my first car—a 1969 Chevrolet Camaro my dad had bartered a Honda CX 500 motorcycle for, with he had $500 invested.

 I was working at the former Omni Hut restaurant in Smyrna—owned by my neighbors,